 ICYMI: The BBN has had more than a handful of great nicknamed players over the years.
 But which one is truly the best in the program’s history?
 It’s hard to choose.
 That’s where you come into play.

 Each day this week, I’ll be breaking down one “category” of nicknames.
-Today, it’s the appearance-based ones.
+You’ve already voted on the best appearance-based nickname and the best skill-based nickname.
+Now, it’s time for the “Also-Known-As” category.
 More information is available here.